Senzing/poc-viewer/README.md

     Searching by name alone may not locate a specific entity.
     Try adding a date of birth, address, or phone number if not found by name alone.
 ```

 Next thing to do is to just start exploring your database!
 Here are a few tips ...

-- Support flow ...
+**adhoc flow ...**
 1. search joe smith *(where "joe smith" is the name of an entity you want to lookup)*
 2. get 123 *(where 123 is one of the entity_ids returned by the search)*
 3. why 123 *(if entity 123 consists of multiple records)*
 4. compare 123,145 *(where 123 and 145 are two entity_ids you want to compare)*
 5. why 123,145 *(where 123 and 145 are two entity_ids you want to compare)*

 *Note: be sure to type "help why" to understand to colors and symbols a why report shows.*